waiwera/waiwera/doc/user/setup_sources.rst

 As we have seen in some of the examples above, it is possible to use different source controls together on one source, to simulate more complex behaviour.
 In fact, in principle it is possible to use any combination of source controls together on the same source.

 However, some of these combinations are more useful than others.
-There is no point having multiple controls that independently assign different flow rates to the same source, for example, a deliverability control and a recharge control.
+There is no point in having multiple controls that independently assign different flow rates to the same source, for example, a deliverability control and a recharge control.

 Waiwera applies controls to a source in a pre-defined order -- in fact, the same order they have been described here.
 (The order in which they are specified in the JSON input file is not important.)
 So, for example, if a source did have both a deliverability control and a recharge control, the flow rate computed by the deliverability control would be overridden by the flow rate computed by the recharge control.
 Controls which do not compute a flow rate (e.g. limiters, direction and factor controls), but only modify flow rates computed by other controls, are applied last.